hikmagames/legal/terms-of-use.md

 ## Donations

-The App includes optional links to donation platforms (Buy Me a Coffee, Patreon).
+The App includes optional links to donation platforms (Buy Me a Coffee, PayPal).
 These donations are voluntary and are governed by the respective platforms' terms of service.
 Donations do not entitle users to additional features or support beyond what is provided to all users.

 ## Governing Law